Luiz1976/HumaniQAi/md-backups/MIGRATION_STATUS.md

 ## 🚀 How to Continue Development

 ### Option 1: Complete the Migration Yourself
-1. Updaté frontend services in `src/services/` to call `/api/*` endpoints
+1. Update frontend services in `src/services/` to call `/api/*` endpoints
-2. Creaté remaining API routes in `server/routes/`
+2. Create remaining API routes in `server/routes/`
 3. Test each feature thoroughly
 4. Remove Supabase dependencies when confirmed working

 ### Option 2: Request Agent Assistance
 Ask me to:
-- "Creaté the invitations API routes"
+- "Create the invitations API routes"
-- "Updaté the frontend auth service to use the new API"
+- "Update the frontend auth service to use the new API"
-- "Creaté API routes for psychological tests"
+- "Create API routes for psychological tests"
 - "Complete the full migration"

 ---